HL7/cqf-recommendations/pages/methodology.md

 * [**case feature**](StructureDefinition-cpg-instantiatesCaseFeature.html): A reference to the case feature this event is an instance of
 * [**case feature type**](StructureDefinition-cpg-caseFeatureType.html): Whether the case feature is _asserted_ or _inferred_
-* [**case feature pertinence**](StructureDefinition-cpg-caseFeaturePertinence.html): The pertinence, positive, negative, or pathognomic, of the case feature
+* [**case feature pertinence**](StructureDefinition-cpg-caseFeaturePertinence.html): The pertinence, positive, negative, or pathognomonic, of the case feature

 The following table details the _event_ profiles for each activity type.
 Note that some activities have multiple event profiles.